Dburrall/Dburrall/README.md

 - Welcome!
 My name is Daniel Burrall
 - I'm interested in one day becoming a full stack dev, capable of programming in any and all languages!
 - HTML, CSS, JS, React
-- As of right now, I practice building websites while taking on "The Odin Project" to learn all aspects to being a software dev.
+- As of right now, I practice building websites while taking on "The Odin Project" to learn all aspects to being a front-end dev.
 - You can reach me at my Email: Danburrall@gmail.com

 <!---